BlackMoFan/obsidian-Vaults/Learning Computer Science/000 Index.md

 [Outline of Computer Science from Wikipedia](https://en.wikipedia.org/wiki/Outline_of_computer_science)

 ---
+**Tip in making thesis:**
+>*"Here is my thesis and here are my reasons for holding it.
+If you don't agree with my claim, then show me what is wrong with my argument, and I will reconsider my view, as any rational person should."*

+---
 ## Primary Area
 (will edit if there are corrections on the order of learning path) (use numbers)